16-inch/45-caliber gun: Design

 The 16-inch gun was a built-up gun constructed in a length of 45 calibers.
 The Mark 1 had an A tube, jacket, liner, and seven hoops, four locking rings and a screw-box liner.
 When the gun was designed in August 1913 it was referred to as the "Type Gun (45 Cal.)" as an effort to conceal the gun's true size of 16 inches.
 Gun No. 1, the prototype, was proof fired in July 1914, less than a year after it was designed.
 After some minor changes the gun was re-proofed in May 1916 with production approved in January 1917, for Gun Nos.
 2–41.
 Bethlehem Steel was given a contract for 20 guns and an additional 20 castings were ordered from Watervliet Arsenal for assembly at the US Naval Gun Factory at the Washington Navy Yard.

+Upgrade

 The Mark 1 guns were upgraded to Marks 5 and 8 in the late 1930s.
 The Mark 5s have a larger chamber to permit larger charges and a new liner with a heavier taper carbon steel along with a liner locking ring and locking collar.
 The Mark 8, similar to the Mark 5, had a uniform rifling with a chromium plated bore for increased life.